 Luckily, Sparkfun produces nice silicon pads designed exactly for this purpose.
 Hence, I based my design around these pads.

-In the following I will describes the schematic and PCB that I have created for the matrix and talk about the actual hard- and software which drives the leds and scans the buttons.
+In the following I will describes the importance of multiplexing and show the schematic and PCB that I have created.
+Also, I will describe the actual hard- and software which drives the leds and scans the buttons.

-Sparkfun also offers a small 4x4 PCB for the silicon pads, but I quickly decided to create my own, since I designed an unusual matrix dimension (10x6 instead of the typical 8x8).
+Sparkfun also offers a small 4x4 PCB for the silicon pads, but I quickly decided to create my own, since I used an unusual matrix dimension (6x10 instead of the typical 8x8).
 Moreover, I thought that I could create a nicer layout for my specific purpose and components.
 Also using one big PCB instead of several small ones results in a overall more stable construction.

 Generally, the PCB is created by using a standard matrix layout and consists of contact pads for the buttons, RGB leds, diodes, a column selection, and a row selections.
-The diodes are typically used inside a matrix configuration to avoid masking errors with the buttons.
+The diodes are used to avoid masking errors with the buttons of the matrix, such that no button press is hidden by another one.

 I designed the PCB in Eagle and could really benefit from the open approach of Sparkfun, since they license all their parts under an open source license.
 Hence, I could reuse the contact pads and measurements of their PCB.
 Actually, my PCB consists of two separate matrices one for the button input and one for the RGB buttons.
 However, I placed the column selection pins for the two matrices on one header, such that by soldering the pins together it is possible to drive the PCB with just one shared column selection.
 In this case the diode orientation and the chosen RGB led type (common anode or cathode) need to match.
+Routing the two layered PCB was really a challenge, since each of the 60 RGB buttons needs four connections for the RGB led and two for the button pad.
 The following shows the final layout of the button matrix PCB.

-I sent this design to a professional PCB manufacturer and received after some days the following PCBs.
+I sent this design to a professional PCB manufacturer and received after some days the following PCB.

 After the arrival, I quickly soldered the diodes and RGB leds to the PCB and connected my multimeter in diode test mode to check that everything is working correctly.

-The matrix micro controller unit (MCU) operates the button matrix PCB by scanning the button matrix and driving the RGB led matrix.
-In the following, I explain first why a separate MCU was necessary and after that I cover the different software parts of the matrix MCU.
-Also I explain how the MCU creates a lot of different colors by using bit angular modulation (BAM) without using a lot of processing power.
-The final section covers the communication between the MIDIbox core and the matrix via I2C.
+The matrix microcontroller unit (MCU) operates the button matrix PCB by scanning the button matrix and driving the RGB led matrix.
+First, I explain why I added a second MCU to drive the matrix.
+Second, I show how the MCU creates a lot of different colors by using Bit Angle Modulation (BAM) without using a lot of processing power.
+The final section covers the communication between the MIDIbox core and the matrix MCU via I2C.

 Reasons for a separate MCU

-Driving the button matrix PCB was the greatest challenges of this project.
+Driving the button matrix PCB was the greatest challenge of this project.
 The MIDIbox project provides with the MIDIbox NG software a nice overall solution for DIY midi controllers that also allows to scan a button matrix and drive a RGB matrix.
-However, I tried this variant and quickly decided to drive the PCB by custom code, since the amount of available colors is limited inside MIDIbox NG.
+However, I tried this variant and decided to drive the PCB by custom code, since the amount of available colors is currently limited inside MIDIbox NG.
 For my use case the amount of available colors is really important, since LambdaControl’s clip matrix should behave like the clip launcher of Ableton Push, which is not possible with only 16 colors.
-Especially, the unusual matrix dimension of LambdaControl conflicted with the approach of MIDIbox NG, since the amount of available colors is bound to the size of the matrix and a 10x6 matrix needs to be driven like a 16x16 matrix.
+Especially, the unusual matrix dimension of LambdaControl conflicted with the approach of MIDIbox NG, since the amount of available colors is bound to the size of the matrix and a 6x10 matrix needs to be driven like a 16x16 matrix, which again limits the amount of colors.

 With a custom implementation for the button scanning and driving of the RGB leds, I could solve these problems and achieving a high amount of different colors for the clip matrix.

 Another option would have been to use one of the many existing RGB led matrix driver ICs out there, but I found the challenge of implementing all in software really interesting.
-Maybe, I will use them in one of my next projects.
+Maybe, I will use one of them in a following project.

-With RGB leds we can achieve seven color plus the off state by simply combining the different led colors red, green, and blue.
-The color mixing with these light emitting diodes is additive, such that we produce white when the red, green, and blue led are turned on.
-The following picture shows these seven colors and the off state.
+With RGB leds we can create seven colors by simply combining the different led colors red, green, and blue.
+The color mixing with these light emitting diodes is additive, such that we produce white when the red, green, and blue leds are turned on.
+The following picture shows these seven base colors.

 Pulse Width Modulation (PWM)

 However, seven colors are not enough for our purpose.
 Hence, we need to generate more colors by driving the three leds with different intensities (for example 50% of full power).
 This intensity control can be implemented by using a pulse width modulation (PWM).
 The PWM signal is a square wave signal (either completely on or off) and has a specific frequency at which this on and off period changes happen.
 A PWM signal with a 50% duty cycle is half the time on and half the time off.
 In our led case this means that the led with a 50% duty-cycle PWM is driven with half the power.
-Our eye does not recognize brightness linearly, such that this does not mean that the led driven with a 50% PWM signal looks half a bright as the full powered led.
-However, for just creating different colors for our pads, we do not take this into account.
+Our eye does not recognize brightness linearly, such that this does not mean that the led driven with a 50% PWM signal looks half as bright as the full powered led.
+However, for just creating different colors for our pads, we do not need to learn more about this, since we can simply find nice colors by experimenting with the different settings.

 The PWM allows us to control the intensity of the different leds, such that we can then combine the different intensity combinations to create a lot of different colors.
-The following picture shows the 16 intensity values that I use with LambdaControl.
+The following picture shows the 16 intensity values (goes up from right to left) that I use with LambdaControl.

-We see that in our scenario a software based PWM implementation is quite computing intensive for our micro controller, especially since we need to multiplex to drive the different rows and columns of our matrix.
-Hence, using the more efficient Bit Angular Modulation (BAM) is a good decision in our scenario.
+We see that in our scenario a software based PWM implementation is quite computing intensive for our small microcontroller, especially since we still need to change the multiplexing, feed the data into the shift registers and communicate with the MIDIbox core.
+Hence, using the more efficient Bit Angle Modulation (BAM) is a good decision in our scenario to reduce the number of necessary interrupts.

 Luckily, our eye is sluggish in regards to very quick brightness changes.
-Hence, for us humans it does not make a difference if we see a perfectly timed PWM signal with a 50% duty-cycle or any other distribution as long as the overall on/off relationship stays the same.
-BAM reduces the amount of necessary interrupts by using a small amount of interrupts with different durations.
-For example, lets say that our smallest interrupt should consume 0.56 ms. Then our seconds interrupt takes 1.11 ms, our third 2.22 ms, and our last one 4.44ms.
-All of our interrupts together take 8.33 ms, which results in a driving frequency of around 120 Hz.
-By turning the led either on or off in these four interrupts, we can achieve the same 2^4 = 16 intensity levels, but we are only using 480 interrupts with BAM instead of the 1920 ones with a software PWM that can be multiplexed.
-Hence, the micro controller is less occupied and is free to do other stuff like multiplexing the BAM to drive all leds.
+Hence, for us humans it does not make a difference if we see a perfectly timed PWM signal with a 50% duty-cycle or any other distribution as long as the overall on/off-ratio stays the same.
+BAM reduces the amount of necessary interrupts by using a small amount of interrupts with different durations instead of a large amount of interrupts with a fix duration.
+For example, lets say that our smallest interrupt should consume 52 µs.
+Then our second interrupt takes 111 µs, our third 222 µs, and our last one 444 µs.
+All four interrupts together take 833 µs, which results in a driving frequency of around 120 Hz for our ten column matrix.
+By turning the led either on or off in these four interrupts, we can achieve the same 2 to the power of 4 = 16 intensity levels, but we are only using 4,800 interrupts with BAM instead of the 19,200 with a software PWM in one second.
+Hence, the microcontroller is less occupied and free to do other stuff like communication with the MIDIbox core.

 Drawbacks of the current Implementation

-Hence, we need to do the BAM routine really quickly to be able to achieve a good refresh rate.
+As already mentioned, we need to drive each matrix column with BAM to generate a nice variation of color.
+Therefore, we need to do the BAM routine really quickly to be able to achieve a good refresh rate.
+Because, the BAM routine needs to be done for each column before we switch to the next one.
 By experimenting I were able to produce good results when the BAM interrupts together consume 3.84 ms. This also means that a full refresh of the matrix takes 38.4 ms, which results in a refresh rate of around 26 Hz.
 This refresh rate is actually quite low, but with the 16 MHz processor and the necessary shift registers artifacts appeared when driving the matrix faster.

 The introduction of the RGB button matrix MCU directly created the need for a reliable communication mechanism between the matrix MCU and the MIDIbox core, such that the MIDIbox core can send the color information to the matrix MCU and the matrix MCU can inform the MIDIbox core about button presses.
 This interface is implemented by I2C.
 I2C is a master-slave communication protocol that allows to communicate with up to 127 slave devices.
 Luckily, the used MIDIbox core directly supports I2C such as the MIOS32 OS.